ESCOMP/mizuRoute/README.md

 ## Community model and contributions

-mizuRoute is a multi-application community river routing model.
+mizuRoute is a multi-application, community river routing model.
 It supports stand-alone hydrologic and water-resources applications as well as coupled Earth system modeling applications such as CESM/CTSM.
 The project welcomes contributions that improve model physics, numerical methods, input/output workflows, testing, documentation, examples, and usability across these applications.

 For small changes, such as documentation updates or minor bug fixes, contributors may open pull request directly.
 For larger changes, such as new routing schemes, changes to input/output formats, data-structure refactoring, or modifications that may affect CESM/CTSM coupling, contributors are encouraged to open a GitHub issue first.
 This allows maintainers and interested users to discuss the proposed augmentation, identify possible impacts on existing workflows, coordinate with ongoing development, and agree on a review strategy before implementation.